viraj1327/portfolio/README.md

 -	Redesign database to minimize the amount of the time that researchers spend manipulating, thus allowing researchers to focus on data analysis.

 ### [_Lab Assistant, UNH College of Engineering and Physical Sciences, Durham, NH_](https://ceps.unh.edu/computer-science)
--	Guide students on homework and lab assignments in python.
+-	Guide students on homework and lab assignments.
--	Provide feedback to improve programming technique and efficiency.
+-	Provide feedback to improve python programming technique and efficiency.

 # Education